AshleySecured/Project1/README.md

 ## About The Project 💡

 Welcome to Project 1 of my System & Network Security series.
-In this project, I demonstrate how to build and secure a network from the ground up—showcasing the full process from initial setup to a hardened environment, all in real time.
+In this project, I demonstrate how to build and secure a network from the ground up—showcasing the full process from initial setup to a hardened environment, documenting my progress and difficulties.

 ## 🔧 Built With
 #### Oracle VirtualBox